chis0m/exchanger/README.md

 4. Run 'php artisan test' to run all your test and make sure they pass.

 5. When you are done with PHPstan, PHPCS and Test and everything works fine, please, go ahead and raise a pull request (PR), with *develop* as the target branch.
+For Every push github actions runs the test

 6. Congratulations